-Cable Front Raise is a great exercise to isolate the front or anterior head of your shoulder.
+Cable Front Raise exercise is a great exercise to isolate the front or anterior head of your shoulder.

 There is very slight involvement of the upper back and traps.

 Cable Front Raises is an important exercise for strengthening the front area of the shoulders which are often used for overhead pressing or exercises that require forward extension of the arms.

 This is a valuable exercise if you participate in activities that involve forward arm action such as baseball, boxing and swimming.